Ann John: Education

 John's parents arrived in London from Kerala in 1966.
 She was born and grew up in London.
-She was educated at Haberdashers' Aske's School for Girls and then Charing Cross and Westminster Medical School where she qualified as a doctor.
-During her medical degree she intercalated to study sociology, which began an interest in inequality.
+She was educated at Haberdashers' Aske's School for Girls and then Charing Cross and Westminster Medical School, where she qualified as a doctor.
+During her medical degree she intercalated to study sociology, which began an interest in the impacts of deprivation, exclusion and inequalities.
 She earned a Medical Doctorate at Swansea University in 2011, where she established a Suicide and Self-Harm research group.